 John Callinan is an experienced Medicaid planning attorney

-Medicaid planning is a process through which an individual attempts to preserve all or a portion of her assets for her and her family’s benefit by transferring assets to family members.
-Although Congress attempted to restrict the ability of an individual to engage in Medicaid planning with the passage of the Deficit Reduction Act of 2005 on February 8, 2006, many Medicaid planning techniques remain viable with the help of a Medicaid lawyer.
+Medicaid planning is a process through which an individual attempts to preserve all or a portion of her assets for her and her family’s benefit by transferring assets to other (typically family) individuals.
+Although Congress attempted to restrict the ability of an individual to engage in Medicaid planning with the passage of the Deficit Reduction Act of 2005 on February 8, 2006, many Medicaid planning techniques remain viable.

 As a NJ Medicaid lawyer, Certified as an Elder Law Attorney by the National Elder Law Foundation as approved by the American Bar Association, John Callinan is in the unique position to assist his clients in obtaining eligibility for Medicaid.
 Of the over 85,650 licensed attorneys in the state of New Jersey, fewer than 60 are Certified Elder Law Attorneys, and John is one of them.